 St. Augustine, on the northeastern Atlantic coast of Florida, makes for a unique and interesting place to retire, especially if you’re fond of history and Spanish architecture.
 It’s the country’s oldest city, and rich in nature, culture, and art.
 You’ll have easy access to the beach and a lot to keep you busy.

-If you want to spend your retirement in Florida but you also want some more unique ways you spend your later years, consider St. Augustine.
-There’s a growing community of active adults, plenty of recreational opportunities, and an eclectic and almost European vibe that runs through this remarkable city.
+If you want to spend your retirement in Florida but also want some more unique ways to spend your later years, consider St. Augustine.
+There’s a growing community of active adults, plenty of recreational opportunities, and a historic and eclectic vibe that runs through this remarkable city.

 History in St. Augustine

 Spanish explorers arrived in St. Augustine in 1565, making it the oldest community to be continuously inhabited by European settlers in the United States.
 After restoration efforts throughout the later part of the 20th century, the city is a modern but authentic version of its former colonial self.